 Answer: The elements of Group 16 exhibit a wide range of oxidation states of which -2 oxidation state is the most prominent.
 The stability of -2 oxidation state decreases down the group.
 Some prominent reactions of group 16 elements are:

 - Reactivity with hydrogen: All the elements of group 16 react with hydrogen to form their respective hydrides of the formula H2E (where ‘E’ stands for the elements of group 16).
-The bond strength of H-E bond decreases down the group as a result the acidity of hydrides increases down the group.
+The bond strength of H-E bond decreases down the group and as a result the acidity of hydrides increases down the group.

 - Reactivity with oxygen: All the elements of group 16 other than oxygen react with oxygen to form oxides of EO2 type or EO3 type (where ‘E’ stands for group 16 elements other than oxygen).
 These oxides are acidic in nature.
 The reducing property of dioxides decreases down the group from SO2 to TeO2.